Download The Balfour Declaration of 1917

-Palestine controlled the communication routes of the British empire with the Far East.
-France, Britain’s main ally in the war against Germany, also had imperial interests over Palestine.
+- Palestine controlled the communication routes of the British empire with the Far East.
+France, Britain’s main ally in the war against Germany, also had imperial interests in Palestine.

 Victims of the Balfour Declaration

-By favouring the Zionist movement, Lloyd George believed that the Jews were extraordinarily influential and that they would accelerate a historical change.
+- By favouring the Zionist movement, Lloyd George believed that the Jews were extraordinarily influential and that they would accelerate historical change.

-In short, British support for Zionism during the war was rooted in an arrogant colonial attitude towards Arabs and in the wrong opinion about the global power of the Jews.
+- In short, British support for Zionism during the war was rooted in an arrogant colonial attitude towards Arabs and the wrong opinion about the global power of the Jews.

 A double commitment

-Given the historical documentation, one might expect the British leaders to lower their heads in shame and admit the mistakes of the UK’s poisonous colonial past.
-However, three former British prime ministers, Tony Blair, Gordon Brown and David Cameron – have shown strong support for Israel and absolute indifference towards Palestinian rights.
+- Given the historical documentation, one might expect British leaders to lower their heads in shame and admit the mistakes of the UK’s poisonous colonial past.
+However, three former British prime ministers – Tony Blair, Gordon Brown and David Cameron – have shown strong support for Israel and absolute indifference towards Palestinian rights.

 - Prime Minister Theresa May (in office 2016-2019) was one of Europe’s most pro-Israel leaders.
 In a December 2016 speech to the Conservative Friends of Israel, she praised Israel as “an extraordinary country”.
 Theresa May addressed her audience by claiming the following: